 Evidence to be produced/required

-You should relate academic concepts, theories and professional practice to the way organisations operate, in a critical and informed way, and with reference to key texts, articles and other publications and by using organisational examples for illustration.
+- You should relate academic concepts, theories and professional practice to the way organizations operate, in a critical and informed way, and with reference to key texts, articles, and other publications and by using organizational examples for illustration.

 1.1 Professionalism in HR

 According to Balthazard (2014), professionalism within the HR field is the approach and attitude to the HR profession that is characterized by integrity, intelligence, thoughtfulness, and maturity.
 Professionalism is one of the key requirements for all HR practitioners.
 Also, Balthazard (2014) defines professionalism within the HR field as the process by which HR experts collectively endeavor to attain the status and recognition conferred to established professionals by assuming the defining attributes of the established professions.